top of page

 A: Adjust the stand to hold your device.
 These settings are preserved.
 For each subsequent use, open the ScanJig place your phone and start scanning in seconds.

-Popular OCR apps include:
+A: Popular OCR apps include:

-iOS Scanner Apps
+iOS Scanning Apps

 • Seeing AI